malarium/hooksy/README.md

 ## **getDimensions**

-This is the equivalnet of `getBoundingClientRect` method.
+This is the equivalent of `getBoundingClientRect` method.
 It accepts a ref as parameter and returns:

 ```
 x: number; // horizontal position